kinde-oss/kinde-dotnet-sdk/docs/ConnectedAppsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ConnectedAppsApi(httpClient, config, httpClientHandler);
-            var sessionId = "sessionId_example";  // string | The unique sesssion id reprensenting the login session of a user.
+            var sessionId = "sessionId_example";  // string | The unique sesssion id representing the login session of a user.

             try
             {